scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 3.)
 What is a X.509 certificate?
 What is a Certificate Authority?
 Given that anyone can create a public/private key pair on their own, describe why certificates and certificate authorities are necessary and how they are used?

 An X.509 certificate at it's simplist is a culmination of asymmetric cryptography (public/private keys), hashing, and digital signatures.
 What this certificate is actually providing is a way to verify that a website is trusted.
+It is a digitally signed doc reflecting a website's identity and public key.

 Certificate Authorities are third parties that must be trusted be all actors in a request